Photo Gallery | Berkshire County Sheriff's Mounted Unit

 The sheriff's three-person mounted unit, including Sgt.
 Keith Dickinson, officers Stacy Soldato and Steven Stojda and their horses trained with Hamilton for 40 hours this week.
-The four-hour appearance at the lakeside park was "kind of the test at the end to take them out to a public park to see if they can do their job," the trainer said.

 Now, the unit is certified and is available for deployment at the request of law enforcement agencies in the Berkshires, said Sheriff Thomas Bowler.
 He said horses traditionally are used for crowd control, search and rescue operations and to forge stronger relationships between law enforcement personnel and the public.

 "My understanding is they will improve community relations by 60 to 65 percent," Bowler said, not only by acting as a magnet for admiring children and adults, but because "people feel safer at events when they are there."

 The officers and Bowler said they began planning the unit in March 2013, and a few months later were able to purchase three older quarter horses through an auction process.